labsyspharm/harvardtissueatlas/_includes/curated-minerva-description.md

-<h2>Curated Minerva Stories  </h2>
-Curated stories provide access to images with contextual information.
-Click any of the following thumbnail images for an interactive view of the full-resolution images.
+Curated stories provide access to images that have undergone a quality control step to remove failed markers, ensure appropriate channel intensity settings, and provide metadata about the underlying sample and image.
+Click the *Minerva story* icon for an interactive view of the full-resolution images.